{/*

 In fact, according to Statista, 43% of holiday shoppers prefer to browse the highstreets for inspiration and an in-store seasonal bargain.

-One way to attract a greater footfall to your small business this holiday season is to expand your Christmas marketing campaign to the shop floor.
-This includes holding in-store events, offering personalised discounts at your point of sale and revamping your merchandising for greater engagement.
+One way to attract more customers to your small business this holiday season is to expand your Christmas marketing campaign to the shop floor.
+This includes holding in-store events, offering personalized discounts at your point of sale and revamping your merchandising for greater engagement.

 In 2023, the store partnered with high-end fashion house Dior, calling the campaign Dior’s Carousel of Dreams at Saks.